hypothesis/h/docs/developing/administration.rst

 .. code-block:: bash

-  tox -e py27-dev -- sh bin/hypothesis user admin <username>
+  tox -e py27-dev -- sh bin/hypothesis --dev user admin <username>

 For example, to make the user 'joe' an admin in the development environment: